Mark R. Gilbert, M.D.

 Research

 Advances in therapeutic approaches for patients with primary brain tumors have struggled to keep pace over the last few decades, as surgery, radiation, and chemotherapy remain the staples of clinical care.
-As immunotherapy and precision medicine begin to become relevant in the field, Dr. Gilbert has established a robust Translational Immunology Research Program at the Neuro-Oncology Branch (NOB) with a multidisciplinary research group and accomplished clinicians that can improve treatment and patient outcomes.
-The goal of the NOB and Dr. Gilbert’s vision is to not only find effective treatment for brain tumors as an area of unmet need, but also to establish paradigms of clinical and translational investigation that can then be utilized worldwide to help other physicians make a collective impact in neuro-oncology.
+In his previous role as a senior investigator at the Neuro-Oncology Branch (NOB), Dr. Gilbert established a robust Translational Immunology Research Program with a multidisciplinary research group to improve treatment and patient outcomes.
+Dr. Gilbert’s vision was to not only find effective treatments for brain tumors, but to also establish paradigms of clinical and translational investigation that can then be utilized worldwide to help other physicians make a collective impact in neuro-oncology.

-Since heterogeneity is a hallmark of brain tumors, Dr. Gilbert’s focus for the branch has been to explore precision medicine and immunotherapy options by utilizing computational, biological, and clinical trial approaches stemming from a strong basic research program.
-His role in founding and establishing both the Brain Tumor Trials Collaborative (BTTC), of which NOB is the lead center, and the Collaborative Ependymoma Research Network (CERN) have been crucial foundational pillars to establish a hypothesis-driven research program that supports pre-clinical and clinical studies to advance therapies for rare cancers.
-BTTC and CERN are now part of large, multi-institutional networks that focus on delivering clinical trial options for malignant gliomas around the country, supported by molecular profiling, patient outcomes studies, and innovative drug discovery, among other goals.
+Because heterogeneity is a hallmark of brain tumors, Dr. Gilbert’s focus was exploring precision medicine and immunotherapy options by utilizing computational, biological, and clinical trial approaches stemming from a strong basic research program.
+His roles in founding and establishing the Brain Tumor Trials Collaborative (BTTC) and the Collaborative Ependymoma Research Network (CERN) were crucial foundational pillars to establish a hypothesis-driven research program that supported pre-clinical and clinical studies to advance therapies for rare cancers.
+The BTTC and CERN are now part of large, multi-institutional networks that focus on delivering clinical trial options for malignant gliomas around the country, supported by molecular profiling, patient outcomes studies, and innovative drug discovery, among other goals.

 Publications